NourhanElChiaty/Nourhan_ElChiaty_Challenge/README.md

 4-Automated tests for Best Buy APIs

 <h2>Facebook Task</h2>
-Make sure that java & Maven are installed
+Make sure that java & Maven are installed. </br>
 Selenium & TestNG will be download automatically as they exist in POM File

 <h3>Installation</h3>